-Without giving a straight-forward reply, the teacher said, "The product of their ages is 72.
+Without giving a straight answer, the teacher said, "The product of their ages is 72.
 The sum of their ages is the same as my house number."

-"That is insufficient data," he told the teacher, "I still can't tell."
+"That is insufficient data," he told the teacher, "I still can't tell the ages."

 "Okay, I will give you one more hint," the teacher said.
-This is the hint that the teacher provided, "My oldest child likes adventure sports."
+"My oldest child likes adventure sports," he said.

 Ajit scratched his head.
-How could a liking for adventure sports help him solve the problem.
-Can you help Ajit in determining the ages of the children?
+How could a liking for adventure sports help him solve the problem?
+Can you help Ajit find the ages of the children?